m-j-andr/PIC-1-Demo/docs/0-docs.md

   large: 88
   ```

-- The following code demonstrates using
-  an `if-elif-else` statement to select
+- The following code uses an `if-elif-else` statement
-  between three different lines of code.
+  to select between three different lines of code.
   ```python
   L = [1, 22, 3, 44, 5, 66, 7, 88]